 My grandmother was a saint herself, never imposing, never assuming, never judging anyone out loud.
 She was always welcoming, always willing to let friends from the neighborhood join us for dinner, and despite all of the obvious Catholicism, she never once mentioned a spiritual topic.
 She never asked my Dad why I wasn’t baptized.
 She just spread the warmth.

 Sipping my glass of water, I noticed my compass was sideways again.
-Maybe I bumped the wall the night before in a drunken dance, who knows, but I ignored the feeling in my gut, the feeling that told me to stay in my room.
+Maybe I bumped the wall in a drunken dance the night before, who knows, but I ignored the feeling in my gut, the feeling that told me to stay in my room.

 Fuck it, I thought.
 I was going to the liquor store.
 I didn’t want to wallow.
 I wanted to have fun.
 I wanted to make music and to me, buying a bottle was the easiest way to feel inspired.
 I sprang up.